-AMENDED COMPLAINT -- CLASS ACTION
+COMPLAINT CLASS ACTION

-I. PRELIMINARY STATEMENT
+PRELIMINARY STATEMENT

-1. This action is brought to enjoin racially discriminatory conduct in the provision and location of low-income housing in the Toleda metropolitan area.
-It is also brought to restrain interference with the right to travel and with the implementation of Federal housing programs.
+This action is brought to enjoin racially discriminatory conduct in the provision and location of low-income housing in the Toledo metropolitan area.
+It is also brought to restrain interference with the right to travel and with the implementation of federal programs.

-2. This suit is instituted by low-income, minority persons residing in the Toledo metropolitan area on behalf of themselves and all other low-income minority residents living in the Toledo metropolitan area who seek the opportunity to live in decent, safe, and sanitary housing in suburban areas outside areas of minority concentration.
+2. This suit is instituted by low-income, minority persons residing in the Toledo metropolitan area on behalf of themselves and all other low-income minority residents living in the Toledo metropolitan area who seek the opportunity to live in decent, safe and sanitary housing in suburban areas outside areas of minority concentration.